-In addition, Spill Prevention Control and Countermeasures (SPCC) Plans have been developed to satisfy requirements associated with 40 CFR 112 by both the NNSA (DOE 2016a) and CPZ (Terracon 2012).
-The NNSA Spill Control Plan (DOE 2016a) satisfies SPCC requirements and also addresses other related regulatory requirements to develop spill response plans.
-These plans provide a comprehensive description of prevention systems and response actions that can be taken to protect personnel and minimize impact to the environment.
+In addition, Spill Prevention Control and Countermeasures (SPCC) Plans have been developed to satisfy requirements associated with 40 CFR 112, Oil Pollution Prevention, by both the NNSA (DOE 2021) and CPZ (Terracon 2012).
+The NNSA Spill Control Plan (DOE 2021) satisfies SPCC Plan requirements.
+This plan provides a comprehensive description of prevention systems and response actions taken to protect personnel and minimize impact to the environment.

-Locations within the facility where quantities of oil greater than or equal to 55 gallons are used or stored are addressed in each respective plan.
-The NNSA plan addresses, in large part, the use of hydraulic oil in reservoirs and oil based machine coolant reservoirs in manufacturing equipment and limited storage of drums containing 55 gallons of oil or greater.
-All equipment is located inside the building.
+Locations within the facility where oil-filled equipment or containers with an oil storage capacity of 55 gallons or greater are addressed in each respective plan.
+The NNSA plan addresses, in large part, hydraulic oil in reservoirs, oil-based machine coolant reservoirs in manufacturing equipment, and drums containing 55 gallons of oil or greater.
+Most equipment is located inside the building.
 Manufacturing areas of the building have been constructed without floor drains.
 Drums containing 55 gallons of oil are stored at the Ware Yard (secondary containment provided) or transported inside the building and located near the point of use.

 CPZ operates and maintains certain functions at the facility which are also regulated under 40 CFR 112.
 Due to the separate nature of CPZ and NNSA operations, separate SPCC Plans have been developed that address the requirements of 40 CFR 112 for the KCNSC.
 A separate standalone SPCC Plan has been developed and implemented by CPZ that addresses equipment under their control (Terracon 2012).
-CPZ's SPCC Plan addresses the two 8,000 gallon fuel oil storage tanks located at the Central Utility Plant (CUP), a fuel cell associated with the emergency generator, a fuel cell associated with the backup diesel fire pump, elevator hydraulic systems, oil filled electrical transformers and other locations / equipment where oil is stored in quantities greater than or equal to 55 gallons.
+CPZ's SPCC Plan addresses the two 8,000- gallon fuel oil storage tanks located at the Central Utility Plant, a fuel cell associated with the emergency generator, a fuel cell associated with the backup diesel fire pump, elevator hydraulic systems, oil filled electrical transformers and other locations / equipment where oil is stored in quantities greater than or equal to 55 gallons.

-In the event of a significant spill associated with CPZ operations, incident command is facilitated through the KCNSC's Emergency Plan (DOE 2020).
-FM&T's on-site spill response team will serve as the first responders for any spill event at the KCNSC.
+In the event of a significant spill associated with CPZ operations, incident command is facilitated through the KCNSC's Emergency Management Plan (DOE 2021).
+FM&T's onsite spill response team will serve as the first responders for any spill event at the KCNSC.
 If the spill is associated with a CPZ activity, once the spill is stabilized, CPZ's spill response contractor will assume responsibility for spill response, reporting and cleanup activities.